NataliaPoletaeva/Javascript-Capstone-Kanban/README.md

 git clone https://github.com/NataliaPoletaeva/Javascript-Capstone-Kanban.git
 ```

-- Once the files are on your machine, open the _Leaderboard_ folder in [Visual Studio Code](https://code.visualstudio.com/), and follow the steps in Installation & Set Up
+- Once the files are on your machine, open the _Javascript-Capstone-Kanban_ folder in [Visual Studio Code](https://code.visualstudio.com/), and follow the steps in Installation & Set Up

 ## 🛠 Installation & Set Up